yasemindk/Senior_Design_Project_Final_2023/README.md

 Drive link for project if you want to see models: https://drive.google.com/drive/folders/1W3eWRX-sA2FjyAIdEnsARb6zxeIt8Crh?usp=sharing

-You can see prepare of models in senior_project_models.xlsx file.
+You can see compare of models in senior_project_models.xlsx file.

 project_demo.mp4, includes a quick demo of user interface.